Erlking

 In European folklore and myth, the Erlking is a sinister elf who lingers in the woods.
-He stalks children who stay in the woods for too long, and kills them with a single touch.
+He stalks children who stay in the woods for too long and kills them with a single touch.

 The name "Erlking" (Erlkönig; /de/) is a name used in German Romanticism for the figure of a spirit or "king of the fairies".
 It is usually assumed that the name is a derivation from the ellekonge (older elverkonge, i.e. "Elf-king") in Danish folklore.

-The name is first used by Johann Gottfried Herder in his ballad "Erlkönigs Tochter" (1778), an adaptation of the Danish Hr.
-Oluf han rider (1739), and was taken up by Johann Wolfgang von Goethe in his poem "Erlkönig" (1782), which was set to music by Schubert, among others.
-Goethe added a new meaning, as "Erl" does not mean "elf", but "black alder" – the poem about the Erlenkönig is set in the area of an alder quarry in the Saale valley in Thuringia.
+The name was first used by Johann Gottfried Herder in his ballad Erlkönigs Tochter (1778), an adaptation of the Danish folk ballad Hr.
+Oluf han rider (1739), and was taken up by Johann Wolfgang von Goethe in his poem Erlkönig (1782), which was set to music by Schubert and others.
+Goethe added a new meaning, as "Erl" means not "elf" but "black alder", and the poem about the Erlenkönig is set in the area of an alder quarry in the Saale Valley, in Thuringia.
 In English translations of Goethe's poem, the name is sometimes rendered as Erl-king.

 Origin

-According to early linguist Jacob Grimm, the term originates with a Scandinavian (Danish) word, ellekonge "king of the elves", or for a female spirit elverkongens datter "the elven king's daughter", who is responsible for ensnaring human beings to satisfy her desire, jealousy or lust for revenge.
-The New Oxford American Dictionary follows this explanation, describing the Erlking as "a bearded giant or goblin who lures little children to the land of death", mistranslated by Herder as Erlkönig in the late 18th century from ellerkonge.
-The correct German word would have been Elbkönig or Elbenkönig, afterwards used under the modified form of Elfenkönig by Christoph Martin Wieland in his 1780 poem Oberon.
+According to the early linguist Jacob Grimm, the term originates with a Scandinavian word, ellekonge, Danish for "king of the elves", or for a female spirit elverkongens datter "the elven king's daughter", who is responsible for ensnaring human beings to satisfy her desire, jealousy or lust for revenge.
+The New Oxford American Dictionary follows that explanation by describing the Erlking as "a bearded giant or goblin who lures little children to the land of death", which was mistranslated by Herder as Erlkönig in the late 18th century from ellerkonge.
+The correct German word would have been Elbkönig or Elbenkönig, which was later used under the modified form of Elfenkönig by Christoph Martin Wieland in his 1780 poem Oberon.

 Alternative suggestions have also been made; in 1836, Halling suggested a connection with a Turkic and Mongolian god of death or psychopomp, known as Erlik Khan.